Skip to main content

 You have begun a protocol to recalibrate your body’s internal signaling.
 You feel a change, a shift, yet the full restoration of vitality you anticipated remains just out of reach.
 This experience is a common and important data point.
 It reveals a foundational principle of human biology ∞ administering a hormone is only one part of the equation.

 The other, equally significant part, is ensuring your body is prepared to listen to the new information it is being given.
-Your physiology is an intricate communication network, and its ability to respond to is profoundly shaped by the daily inputs of your life.
+Your physiology is an intricate communication network, and its ability to respond to hormonal optimization is profoundly shaped by the daily inputs of your life.

 They tune the sensitivity of the cellular receptors, quiet the static of systemic inflammation, and provide the raw materials needed to act on the messages being delivered.
 Without this foundational work, the messages, no matter how clear, may arrive at a destination that is unable to receive them or act upon their instructions.